FSTUM/klopapiertool-v2/README.md

 # Staging

-An staging environment is offered at template_url.frank.elsinga.de The username is password
+An staging environment is offered at klopapier.frank.elsinga.de The username is password
 The password is username